 Thanks for reading Can We Talk?, a sex and relationships column that aims to tackle the burning questions about sex, dating, relationships, and breakups that you’re too afraid to ask your partner — or maybe even your besties.
-Today, relationship therapist Moraya Seeger DeGeare helps someone who recently combined finances with their partner, bringing up an unexpected issue.
+Last time, we heard from Refinery29 readers about whether they believed in being friends with their ex-lovers.
+Today, relationship therapist Moraya Seeger DeGeare, LMFT, helps someone who recently combined finances with their partner, bringing up an unexpected issue.

 It's only been a few weeks of blended bank accounts and, after tracking our spending, I find myself growing resentful.
+I make about $105K annually and my partner makes $170K.
 We both are working together to save for retirement as well as a future home together.
 At first, I was insecure about him making more but he assured me it was "our" money.
 This makes me feel even more ashamed of my animosity toward his drinking habit.

 I would love to hear any advice for managing both shared expenses and any resentment that can accompany such a merger.
 What if we just don't have shared values when it comes to money?
 How can we avoid any pitfalls associated with this?

 Your dilemma is a great example of the many challenges that come up when we blend our worlds with anyone, even our friends.
 Let's be honest, JBJ, building a life with someone can be an uncomfortable process.
 Our views are often jostled around like ice in a cocktail shaker, and sometimes this means we must shift our perspectives, causing tension.
 But, hopefully, if we're mixing it up in a loving way with someone we care about, the final product is delicious and well worth any pain points.

 The good news is, we are not alone in this merger – the other person is on the same ride, adjusting to us, even if we are total opposites in many ways.
 We can take comfort in that and even laugh about our little differences once we truly understand each other.